wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/manage-component-source-configurations.md

     !!! note
-        Choreo automatically generates connection configurations when you create a connection.
+        {{ product_name }} automatically generates connection configurations when you create a connection.
 The properties such as **name** and **resourceRef** are automatically generated.
-The configurations required to establish the connection will be injected into Choreo-defined environment variables.
+The configurations required to establish the connection will be injected into {{ product_name }}-defined environment variables.

-        If you'd like to use custom environment variable names instead of the default Choreo-defined ones, you can rename them in the `configurations` section of the `component.yaml v1.1` file.
+        If you'd like to use custom environment variable names instead of the default {{ product_name }}-defined ones, you can rename them in the `configurations` section of the `component.yaml v1.1` file.

     ### Runtime configurations
     In the `configurations` section of the `component.yaml` file, you can define runtime configurations for the component.
 These configurations currently support environment variable injection related to dependencies.